Ontario Trees & Shrubs website

 Underside of a leaf.

-Closeup of the underside of a leaf, showing the downy aspect that characterizes this shrub, and is the second main distinguishing characteristic to tell it apart from Southern Arrowwood.
+Closeup of the underside of a leaf, showing the downy aspect that characterizes this shrub, and is the second main distinguishing characteristic to tell it apart from Smooth Arrowwood.

 Flower buds, in early June.